hoangvvo/benzene/docs/core/README.md

 The function returns a never-rejected promise of the execution result, which is an object of `data` and `errors`.

 It is almost the equivalent of the [`graphql`](https://graphql.org/graphql-js/graphql/#graphql) export from `graphql-js`.
-The only diffence is that it does not accept `schema` since we have already provided in the constructor.
+The only difference is that it does not accept `schema` since we have already provided in the constructor.

 ```js
 const { data, error } = await GQL.graphql({